lalitaalaalitah/PyGallery-Toolkit/README.md

 ## Issues 🤕

-- Creation date modification based on filename is not working correctly, making some files to not be organized correctly
+- Creation date modification based on filename is not working correctly, making some files to not be organized correctly (<a href="https://github.com/enrique-lozano/Image-organizer/issues/1#issue-1437213445">more info</a>)

 ## Want to collaborate? 🙋🏻